italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 1. Coherent pluggable capabilities
 2. Coherent pluggable configurations
-3. Coherent pluggable states
+3. Coherent pluggable states and performance monitoring data
+4. Coherent pluggable threshold definition
 4. Coherent pluggable alarm notifications

+{: #plug-capabilities-attributes}
 ## Coherent pluggable capabilities attributes

 The capability attributes are read-only which defines the functional capabilities of the optical pluggables.
 These attributes are grouped together in a profile called "operational-mode" which contains attributes such as modulation, bit-rate, baud-rate, chromatic-dispersion, polarization, FEC etc.

-The coherent pluggable capabilities are described by a set of operational-modes it supports, i.e., an optical pluggable might support multiple opeational-modes, where each "operational-mode" can be defined by a standard body or by a vendor.
+The coherent pluggable capabilities are described by a set of operational-modes it supports, i.e., an optical pluggable might support multiple operational-modes, where each "operational-mode" can be defined by a standard body or by a vendor.
 These operational-modes are called "standard-operational-modes" and "custom-operational-modes", respectively.
 The "standard-operational-modes" are well-define modes which are defined by a standard bodies such as ITU-T {{G.698.2}} whereas the ""custom-operational-modes" are defined by a vendor and might not be supported by all other vendors.

 {{plug-manifest}} discusses the concept of the "coherent pluggable manifest", which is a repository for all "standard-operational-modes" or "custom-operational-modes".
 It also outlines the benefit of such repository.